 top of page

-The primary focus of the Climate & Earth Surface Geochemistry Group at Scripps Institution of Oceanography at UCSD is to understand and reconstruct the geochemical evolution of Earth’s surface.
+The primary focus of the Climate & Earth Surface Geochemistry Group is to understand and reconstruct the geochemical evolution of Earth’s surface.
 We apply radiogenic and non-traditional stable isotope geochemistry to gain new insight into processes that shape this evolution.
-Below are some of the examples of projects we are currently funded to work on.
+Below are some of the examples of projects we work on.

 13 Ice Core_Illuminated.jpeg